Social and Political Sciences, Philosophy, and Anthropology

 Sociology

 I am currently working on the NERC-funded RENEW project (Theme 3) (https://renewbiodiversity.org.uk/themes/theme-3-land-managers/ ), researching nature renewal and land managers’ engagement with environmental management practices.
-In addition, I am involved in an evaluation for Defra of the Local Nature Recovery Strategies in England as part of a consortium with ICF and Land Use Consultants.
+In addition, I am involved in an evaluation for Defra of the Local Nature Recovery Strategies in England as part of a consortium with ICF and Land Use Consultants, and a Defra-funded project on devising social indicators for monitoring and evaluating an agri-environment scheme (Countryside Stewardship Higher Tier).

 I am also continuing research arising from the EU Horizon 2020-funded REGREEN project (2022-24), working with Prof. Duncan Russel (Politics) (https://www.regreen-project.eu).
 This project involved research on governance and policy learning for innovation in urban nature-based solutions (NBS), focusing on climate change adaptation (flooding and heat effects).